 Content form and channel for the consideration stage of the customer journey:

-Content formats that work well during this stage include product-specific blogs, listicles, reports, fact sheets and product-focused webinars.
-Search engines are a key channel to consider.
-Buyers can easily connect the dots between their problem and your solution through search marketing, as it delivers high-quality content that matches the request the audience is searching for.
+Content formats that work well during this stage include product specific blogs, listicles (where options are tested and compared against each other) reports, fact sheets and product focused webinars offer the audience the reassurance needed at this stage.
+Search engines are another channel to consider, in fact, they’re one of the most important channels to serve in terms of research.
+A company can easily connect the dots between their problem and your solution as search marketing delivers high quality content that matches the request the audience are searching for.

 Content form and channel for the transaction stage of the customer journey:

 Display retargeting and SEA (search engine advertisements) are the primary content types during the purchase stage.
 Avoid distractions or further content that the user has to navigate through on the transaction page.
 A user interface that is easy to understand and navigate, as well as trust signals like testimonials and seals of quality, make all the difference!

 The consistency of quality content that adds value might just be what it takes to make a deal attractive again.
 The key is building an ongoing process through which the prospect continues to see the brand as the leading expert and best solution to their issue.
 At a certain point, the consideration of another brand wouldn’t make sense anymore.